xarkenz/name/README.md

 NAME ("Not Another MIPS Emulator") is a MIPS assembly code emulation pipeline designed for educational use.
 It contains a MIPS assembler, linker, emulator, and VSCode development extension.
 The first three tools can be used entirely from the command line with `cargo`.

 **Note** that while this implementation focuses on MIPS, in particular [this](https://s3-eu-west-1.amazonaws.com/downloads-mips/documents/MD00086-2B-MIPS32BIS-AFP-6.06.pdf) TIS, a fork of this project could feasibly produce an implementation for any other asm.
+That being said, many design choices were made with MIPS32 in mind, and it could be a great deal of work.

 NAME operates using the ELF file format and associated conventions.
 If unfamiliar, read more [here](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).